2016–17 Pro50 Championship

 The 2016–17 Pro50 Championship was the fifteenth edition of the Pro50 Championship, a List A cricket tournament in Zimbabwe.
 The competition ran from 10 February to 6 June 2017.
 It was originally scheduled to start in May, but was brought forward to February in preparation for Zimbabwe's One Day International (ODI) series against Afghanistan.
 The opening fixtures replaced the scheduled fixtures in the Logan Cup, which were rescheduled for later in the competition.
 The Pro50 Championship restarted late in May 2017, following the conclusion of the Logan Cup.

-Matabeleland Tuskers won the tournament with one game to spare.
+Matabeleland Tuskers won the tournament by topping the points table, with one game to spare.